NethermindEth/general-agents-module/README.md

 ### - ERC20 Transfer Handler

 This approach detects ERC-20 transfers.
 You will need to provide the address of the ERC-20 contract you want to detect transfers of.
-You can also provide more arguments for specifying extra filters as "who made the transfer", "who is the receiver of the transfer". and a minimum amount for detecting transfers.
+You can also provide more arguments for specifying extra filters, such as "who made the transfer", "who is the receiver of the transfer", and a minimum amount for detecting transfers.

 #### How to use it